 - Is Earth large or small compared with the universe?

 - Is the Milky Way large or small compared with the universe?

 - What is the Milky Way made of?

 Watch the film Powers of Ten with the students in order to find the answers to the researchers' questions.
 This film shows a journey from a picnic in a grassy meadow in America to a location far beyond the Milky Way.
 Halfway through the film the journey returns to the grassy meadow and into the hand of one of the picnickers.
 You are recommended to play the film until the journey returns to the picnic field so that the students get a good impression of the immense size of the universe, and just how tiny the Earth is in comparison.

 Start by watching the whole film with the students.
 Explain what they are seeing.
 Then watch the film again, but this time pause it where relevant to give the students the opportunity to answer the research questions.
 After they have seen the film, the students will be able to answer questions a to e.
 Once they have completed the "Make a Milky Way" craft project, the students can answer the final question.

-The students investigate what the Milky Way looks like and its position in the universe in relation to our Solar System.
+The students investigate what the Milky Way looks like and the position of the Solar System within it.

 Activity 2: Make a Milky Way